Explainer

 3. Irrevocable license

-In the AVCC XML Addendum — typically Section II.1 — look for:
+In the AVCC XML Addendum, usually Section II.1, look for:

 [an] irrevocable, worldwide, non-exclusive license to use, adapt, compile, aggregate, create derivative works, transfer, transmit, publish and distribute the Customer Data Contributions…